Eric Brady: Reception

 Ackles was described as a "heartthrob" and became very popular during his time with the series.
 His popularity also leads to guest appearance by LeAnn Rimes.
 Ackles received three Daytime Emmy Award nominations for Outstanding Younger Actor in a Drama Series in 1998, 1999 and 2000.
 Ackles also won "Best Male Newcomer" at the 1998 Soap Opera Digest Awards.
 Ackles was also named by TV Guide on its list of the "12 Hottest New Stars" in 1998.

 Jamey Giddens scolded the series for offering a veteran actor like Vaughan, with a huge fanbase, a testing deal as opposed to an actual role.
 Giddens also urged the producers to cast Vaughan in the either the role of Eric or Philip Kiriakis.
 The picture of Vaughan wearing a priest's collar stirred up some controversy among fans and critics, with some believing it would limit the kind of storylines that Eric could be involved in.
 Jillian Bowe responded to the picture with this statement: "Bless Me Father: Why is Greg Vaughan Wearing a Clerical Collar on Set of Days of Our Lives?!"
 Ackles personally called Vaughan to wish him well in his portrayal of Eric.
 Speaking of their exchange, Vaughan stated: "The character is near and dear to his heart and he said, 'Greg, it just gives me a little more gratification knowing that somebody I respect in the business is playing the part."

+In 2020, Charlie Mason from Soaps She Knows placed Eric at #16 on a list of the 35 most memorable characters from Days of Our Lives, saying "It's hard to be a good guy among Salem's lot.
+So Jensen Ackles' and then Greg Vaughan's aspirational character was reminded over and over during his long run".
+Mason and Richard Simms from Soaps She Knows put Eric and Sloan's pairing as the "Best Random Pairing" in their "Soaps' Best and Worst of 2022", commenting that they "didn't see Sloan and Eric's sex-fueled romp coming, but once Days of Our Lives went there, all we could hope was that these two would keep coming back for more!"
+In 2024, as part of their year-end review, Soap Opera News editor Michael Thomas listed Zucker's exit with Vaughan as their second most-shocking soap opera exit of the year.